2014 HIPAA Notice of Privacy Practices

 include psychotherapy notes, if applicable.
 All requests to inspect and copy health information must be

-made in writing to FCMS’s Medical Records Department.
+made in writing to MISWM’s Medical Records Department.
 We may charge a reasonable fee for the costs of

 copying, mailing or other supplies associated with your request.

 - Right to Amend.
 You have the right to request an amendment to your health information that you believe is incorrect or incomplete.
 Submit your request in writing to MISWM’s Medical Records Department as provided on the last page of this Notice, including your reason for the amendment.
 We may deny your request if we believe that the information that you would like to amend is accurate and complete or other circumstances apply.
 If your request for amendment is denied, you will be notified in writing of the reason for the denial and you may submit a written statement disagreeing with the information which will become part of your medical record.